What is a Workplace Investigation?

 If an employer decides that an employee has engaged in serious misconduct, they must ensure that the disciplinary action is proportionate to the alleged conduct.
 Thus, punishments such as dismissal, should only be used in more serious allegations, serious misconduct or where there is an abundance of evidence.
 Even if there is substantial evidence to substantiate an allegation, dismissal may be a harsh response in the context of the employee’s service or previous unblemished employment record.

 Thus, the employer must carefully weigh up the matters before them and what punishment is appropriate.
 If an employee is not satisfied with the outcome, the employee can dispute the findings through a claim of unfair dismissal in the Fair Work Commission.

 Render a dismissal unfair

 The Fair Work Commission may render a dismissal unfair because the employee was not guilty of the alleged misconduct unreasonable.
 Because the evidence or material before the employer did not support the conclusion.
 Its deemed harsh on the employee due to the economic and personal consequences resulting from being dismissed.
 Or harsh because the outcome is disproportionate to the gravity of the misconduct.

-Workplace or Criminal Investigation?
+Conclusion to Workplace or Criminal Investigation?

+I hope the article “workplace or criminal investigation” as helpful for you.
 Subject to a workplace investigation?, or concerned you will be?, get advice now, its free, Ring A Whole New Approach P/L. Don’t wait until your dismissed, you have rights, its a matter of how you excise them.
 1800 333 666.
 Protect your income, your career, don’t be lied to by your employer, co workers, get the truth.
 Ring us now, explore your options.
 We are the nations leading workplace advisors, workplace commentary. workers rights, employment rights, abandonment of employment issues.